OnlineCop/kqlives/KQ/readme.txt

 On Mac OS X:
 ------------
 Type
-./fixosx.sh
-make depend
+./configure
 make

 On Linux:
 ---------
 Type
 ./configure
-make depend
 make

-If you have the CVS version, you'll need to do some preparatory work on Linux.
-Type libtoolize automake --add-missing
+If you have the CVS version, you'll need to do some preparatory work on Linux and OSX.
+Type autoreconf
-Then ./configure, make depend, make as above.
+Then ./configure, make as above.

 Without further ado, over to JB: (some of his comments about directory